EE-institute/demo/process.md

 # DEMO-SL change board

+DEMO-SL is the Specification Language for the Design and Engineering Methodology for Organizations, as described in [Enterprise Ontology
+A Human-Centric Approach to Understanding the Essence of Organisation by Jan Dietz and Hans Mulder (2024)](https://link.springer.com/book/10.1007/978-3-031-53361-7)

 ## Constitution
 - The DEMO-SL change board is constituted by the EEI management
 - Changes in members of the board are decided by the EEI management